sezerberkayaksu/MemoryChain/README.md

 # MemoryChain

-MemoryChain is a project wich ı started to learn web3 technologies and work on eth blockchain network
+MemoryChain is a project which ı started to learn web3 technologies and work on eth blockchain network

 ## Getting Started